A Princess of Mars: Legacy

-There's also Lin Carter's Callisto stories which are partially a homage to John Carter.
+The Lin Carter Callisto stories are in part an homage to John Carter.

 Themes

 The American frontier

 A Princess of Mars has many similarities to Westerns, including a desert setting, a heroine taken captive, and a showdown with the antagonist.
 Burroughs worked as a soldier at Fort Grant, Arizona, where he patrolled the desert to protect white settlers.
 During this time he gained a great respect for American Indians and their warriors, such as Geronimo.
 Barsoom resembles a kind of Martian Wild West.
 Indeed, John Carter is an adventuring frontiersman who is cornered by Apache warriors in the Arizona desert before his transition to Mars.
 When he arrives there, he discovers a savage, frontier world with scarce resources, where strength is respected, and where the civilized Red Martians maintain their racial vigor by repelling the constant attacks of the Green Martians.
-The latter are a barbaric, nomadic, tribal culture with many parallels to American Indians.
+The barbaric and tribal Green Martians are depicted similarly to how Native Americans were stereotyped in Westerns.

 A nostalgic desire to return to the frontier became a common theme in the United States during the early twentieth century.
-In the Disney movie John Carter, Bryan Cranston portrays a U.S. Cavalry Major who tries to convince John Carter to fight American Indians.
+In the Disney movie John Carter, Bryan Cranston portrays a U.S. Cavalry colonel who tries to convince John Carter to fight American Indians.
 As the nation become more urbanized, the 19th-century frontier was romanticized as a lost world of freedom and noble savagery.
 Similar ideas may be reflected in the fate of the ancient white race of Mars, which is mentioned in A Princess of Mars and reintroduced in a later Martian novel, Llana of Gathol; they are described as having become weak and degenerate through their dependence on the trappings and comforts of civilization.